Ameba-AIoT/ameba-arduino-doc/source/ameba_pro2/amb82-mini/Example_Guides/Multimedia/CaptureJPEG/Capture JPEG Timelapse save to SD Card.rst

 1. SDCardSaveJPEGTimelapse
 2. SDCardSaveJPEGTimelapseWithNTPClient

-Open one of the CaptureJPEG examples in "File" -> "Examples" -> "AmebaMultimedia" -> "CaptureJPEG" -> "SDCardSaveJPEGTimelapse".
+Open one of the CaptureJPEG examples in :guilabel:`File -> Examples -> AmebaMultimedia -> CaptureJPEG -> SDCardSaveJPEGTimelapse`

 |image01|